openshift-labs/learn-katacoda/ai-machine-learning/thoth-thamos/advise.md

-Thamos CLI runs based on the `.thoth.yaml` config, which we ahve setup already in the example repository here.
+Thamos CLI runs based on the `.thoth.yaml` config, which we have setup already in the example repository here.

-You can browse the same in the editor or via terminal using -
+You can browse the config file in the editor or via terminal using -

 ``cat .thoth.yaml``{{execute}}